Skip to content

 **[/LOGIC]**

-- `cold` → insufficient data.
+- `COLD` → insufficient data.

-- `warm` → partial info.
-Append assumption: `$state=warm [assumed: X]`.
+- `WARM` → partial info.
+Append assumption: `$state=WARM [assumed: X]`.

-- `hot` → sufficient info, high confidence.
+- `READY` → sufficient info, high confidence.

-- `conflict` → contradicting propositions detected.
+- `CONFLICT` → contradicting propositions detected.

-- `blocked` → critical unknown that cannot be assumed away.
+- `BLOCKED` → critical unknown that cannot be assumed away.

-**`$state=blocked` EXIT RULE (hard):**
+**`$state=BLOCKED` EXIT RULE (hard):**

 Emit [LOGIC] → [ANS] only.

-BLUEPRINT, EXEC, CAT MUST NOT run.
+BLUEPRINT, EXEC, THINK, CAT MUST NOT run.

 [ANS] asks exactly one clarifying question.
 Stop.
 No trailing text.